-cardioprotective effects through lipid modulation, antioxidant properties, and anti-inflammatory mechanisms [38, 39, 55].
-These compounds collectively address critical risk factors for cardiovascular disease (CVD).
 Clinical studies have confirmed that RB and its products can effectively reduce LDL-C levels, increase HDL-C levels, lower blood pressure, and mitigate vascular inflammation [38, 55].
-For instance, randomized controlled trials have demonstrated the lipid-lowering effects of rice bran oil (RBO) and the antihypertensive effects of RB-derived peptides, particularly in individuals with metabolic syndrome or hyperlipidemia [36, 39].
+For instance, randomized controlled trials have demonstrated the lipid-lowering effects of rice bran oil (RBO) and the antihypertensive effects of RB-derived peptides, particularly in individuals with metabolic syndrome or hyperlipidemia [39, 36].

 Despite these promising findings, several challenges and research gaps remain.
 Most studies to date have focused on short- to medium-term interventions, leaving the long-term effects of RB consumption on CVD outcomes unclear.
 Additionally, further research is needed to explore the specific mechanisms of action of RB bioactives in diverse populations and to establish optimal dosing regimens.
-Potential side effects of prolonged RB supplementation also warrant investigation [10, 56].
+Potential side effects of prolonged RB supplementation also warrant investigation [56, 10].

-As one of the world's largest rice Vietnam generates producers, я substantial amount of rice bran as a byproduct of rice milling.
-This underutilized resource offers a unique opportunity to develop functional food products aimed at improving public health and reducing the burden of CVD [10].
-To fully leverage this potential, Vietnam should:
+As one of the world's largest rice Vietnam generates producers, substantial amount of rice bran as a byproduct of rice milling. underutilized resource offers a unique opportunity to develop functional food products aimed at improving public health and reducing the burden of CVD [10].
+To fully leverage this potential, Vietnam should consider the following strategies: